mschmulen/ios7-javascript-bridge/README.md

 The combination of JavaScript support in your native iOS client and the proliferation of JavaScript server technology Node.js makes for exciting opportunities in "asymmetric" JavaScript code re-use for your native iOS App, web client and of course backend Node.js server.

-If you make an interesting app leveraging the JavaScript Bridget make sure and post your links below so I can follow up.
+If you make an interesting app leveraging the JavaScript Bridge make sure and post your links below so I can follow up.

 If you have any questions on how JavaScript can accelerate your mobile development efforts drop us a line at [Node Republic] (http://strongloop.com/node-republic) !